scala/scala-java8-compat/README.md

-## JDK8 Compatibility Kit for Scala
+## Java 8 Compatibility Kit for Scala

 ### Functional Interfaces for Scala functions